loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 The `[Problem]` block is then used to specify settings for the OpenMC wrapping.
-We define the total power for normalization, indicate that blocks 1, 2, and 4 are solid (graphite, compacts, and poision) while block 101 is fluid.
+We define the total power for normalization, indicate that blocks 1, 2, and 4 are solid (graphite, compacts, and poison) while block 101 is fluid.
 We automatically add tallies to block 2, the fuel compacts.
 Because OpenMC solves in units of centimeters, we specify a `scaling` of 100, i.e. a multiplicative factor to apply to the `[Mesh]` to get into OpenMC's centimeter units.